• Skip to primary navigation

 1. Mix all ingredients in stand mixer until well blended.

 • Divide into 6 or 8 sections and make patties.
-(I use an old-fashioned ice-cream scoop to measure and flatten in my clean hands.)
+(I use an old-fashioned ice-cream scoop to measure and flatten with a spatula or with clean hands.)

 • Cook in cast iron pan on medium heat for approximately 4 to 5 minutes on each side or until completely cooked through to middle.
 The thicker the patty, the longer it will take to cook.